 By 1950, as the KOREAN WAR expanded, GM's Cadillac Div. selected the Bomber Plant as the manufacturing site for army tanks.
 The Cadillac Tank Plant, as it was renamed, promised immediate employment to 6,000.
-After 2 years of production, the army rejected all tanks made at Cadillac because of a problem with the gun mechanism.
-GM designed a new gun sight and the Walker Bulldog was put into service in Korea by May 1953; it was produced successfully until 1955.
-After closing in 1959, the plant reopened in 1960, when Cadillac was awarded contracts to build the self-propelled T-195 and T196 howitzers and M-114 armed personnel carriers.
+After closing in 1959, the plant reopened in 1960, when Cadillac was awarded contracts to build the self-propelled howitzers M-108 and M-109, and the M-114 Armored Personnel Carriers.
 In 1965 GM shifted management of the tank plant (now usually called the Cleveland Tank Plant or the Cleveland Ordnance Plant) to its Allison Div.

 Among the products of the Cleveland Tank Plant operation was the controversial M-551 16-ton Sheridan tank, billed as the most versatile and mobile tank ever built.
 Congress decided to discontinue the program when the GM contract was completed in 1972.
 The Defense Dept. announced its intention to sell the plant.
 Brook Park, Cleveland, and GM expressed interest but dropped out of the bidding for various reasons.
 In 1977 the Park Corp. of Charleston, WV, bought the facility to create an international trade mart.
 That plan never fully materialized, but in 1985 Park opened the former tank plant as the I-X Center, billed as the largest single-building exhibition facility in the world.
 Adding to this in 1993, the Park Corp. opened 50,000 sq. ft. of space in the facility's basement to be used for mid-sized exhibitions.